apache/hudi/rfc/rfc-51/rfc-51.md

 ```
 select * from test where msg like 'Buying%' and sender = 'UserA'
 ```
 When querying ``test`` table with predicates ``msg like 'Buying%' and sender = 'UserA'``, we can quickly get matched rows ``2,3 & 1,2 => 2``, and then read details with rowId = 2.

 ### <a id='lucene-index-generation'>Index Generation</a>
-In hoodie table, secondary index based on lucene works at file group level, which means every base file has it's own index file independently.
+In hoodie table, secondary index based on lucene works at file group level, which means each base file has its own index file independently.
 In our initial implementation, we will adopt clustering to build index for files.
-~~This process is completed as each record is written to a new base file, and the whole process is transparent to the user.~~
+This process is completed as each record is written to a new base file, and the whole process is transparent to the user.~~

 ### <a id='query-by-lucene-index'>Query by Lucene Index</a>
 Lucene index can be used in ``tagLocation``, existential judgment and normal queries.
-When using lucene index to query data, candidate files should be found out as what they do now firstly, then correspoding index files are loaded to lookup hit rows.
+When using lucene index to query data, candidate files should be found out as what they do now firstly, then corresponding index files are loaded to lookup matched rows.

 Reading process of detailed data includes:
-1. Using pushed down predicates to query lucene secondary index to get row id set;
+1. Using pushed down predicates to query lucene secondary index to get row id set
-2. Using row id set to get detailed data.
+2. Using row id set to get detailed data

-For query scenarios like existential judgment and ``tagLocation``, point query predicates are constructed to get row id set, if no records hit, empty row id set will be returned.
+For query scenarios like existential judgment and ``tagLocation``, point query predicates are constructed to get row id set, if no records matched, empty row id set will be returned.
 Different from the above scenario, normal queries use pushed down predicates to query lucene index to get row id set, then combining with parquet page level statistics to load specific pages.
-Once hit rows and pages are ready, we can iterate by row id and get exactly rows from corresponding page.
+Once matched rows and pages are ready, we can iterate by row id and get exactly rows from corresponding page.
 The mainly steps can be described as follows:
-- Step 1-2 are the same as in [Process A](#process-a);
+- Step 1-2 are the same as in [Process A](#process-a)
-- Step 3: Querying lucene index to get hit row id set for each column predicates;
+- Step 3: Querying lucene index to get matched row id set for each column predicates
-- Step 4: Getting final hit row id set by combining all column hit row id set;
+- Step 4: Getting final matched row id set by combining all column matched row id set
-- Step 5: Loading and uncompressing hit pages for every requested columns;
+- Step 5: Loading and uncompressing matched pages for every requested columns
-- Step 6: Aligning hit row id between different columns' pages, then reading data by row id;
+- Step 6: Aligning matched row id between different columns' pages, then reading data by row id

 ![](filter-by-lucene-index.jpg)